The week in Dodgers dominance: Are they not quite perfect enough to win 116?

 This is more than just a move for depth, however, and it will be interesting to see how Roberts fits Granderson into the lineup.
 After a terrible April in which he hit .128, Granderson has been one of the best hitters in the majors, ranking 18th in wOBA since May 1 -- although his .406 mark only ties him with teammate Chris Taylor, who ranks behind Justin Turner and Bellinger.
 Against right-handers, Granderson ranks 16th in the majors with a .420 wOBA since May 1.

-With those numbers, this isn't a guy the front office merely acquired to come off the bench.
+With those numbers, this isn't a guy the front office acquired merely to come off the bench.
 On Saturday against right-hander Michael Fulmer, he started in left field and hit fifth, with Taylor sliding over to center in place of Joc Pederson, who was optioned to Triple-A. Against Verlander, Granderson led off and again played left field, with Kiki Hernandez in center as Taylor got the day off.
 So the obvious loser is Pederson, who had been mired in a 2-for-41 slump.

 Pederson's slump made the move to acquire Granderson even more reasonable.
 The Dodgers might have been more willing to let Pederson fight through this, but it doesn't help that his defensive metrics have been below-average this season.
-Even though Taylor has little experience in center field -- just the 20 games he has started there this year -- his metric there were solid (0 Defensive Runs Saved, which means league average).
+Even though Taylor has little experience in center field -- just the 20 games he has started there this year -- his metrics there were solid (zero defensive runs saved, which means league average).
 So the front office clearly has the belief that Taylor is capable of handling center in the postseason.
 Of course, Granderson also can play center (he started 56 games there for the Mets), but his range is best suited to a corner these days.

-And to throw a wrinkle into all this: Adrian Gonzalez was also activated off the disabled list and played first base in all three games against the Tigers, going 2-for-12.
+And to throw a wrinkle into all this: Adrian Gonzalez also was activated off the disabled list and played first base in all three games against the Tigers, going 2-for-12.
 With the DH in those games, it was easier to get everybody into the action, but as the Dodgers move back to NL games, Roberts will have to find playing time for Gonzalez, Bellinger, Granderson, Taylor and Puig.
 With such a big lead, maybe it's not a big deal, as Roberts can simply rotate everybody in and out of the lineup and give Gonzalez a chance to see if he can actually help the team (he's hitting .249/.294/.333).
 Taylor could even see some time at second base, or Bellinger in center field.

-All these options are fun and great, but you'd also think Roberts will also want to settle on some roles once the postseason rolls around.
+All these options are fun and great, but you'd also think Roberts will want to settle on some roles once the postseason rolls around.
 The key guy is Gonzalez; if he hits, that moves Bellinger to a corner outfield slot and then there's the ripple effect from there.
 Stay tuned.